tungnhs2014/Real-Time-System-Monitor/docs/03-architecture/sad.md

 - `SystemController` remains the primary aggregation facade for QML
 - monitor-specific logic remains in model classes
 - display and touch remain delivered through the BSP layer
+- main page flow remains primarily in `app/qml/Main.qml`
+- `NavigationController` is present but is not the dominant runtime navigation path

-## Target Architecture Direction
+## Transition Architecture Direction
 - keep one monorepo
 - keep the current app functional while documentation and structure are normalized
+- document `as-is`, `transition`, and `target` separately
-- evolve toward clearer separation of product-layer packaging and BSP concerns
+- evolve toward clearer separation of product-layer packaging and BSP concerns without forcing a full runtime rewrite first

+## Target Architecture Direction
+- keep app, BSP, and product packaging zones explicit
+- complete a reviewable product-side packaging path
+- allow runtime modularization to happen incrementally only after the current brownfield truth is fully documented

 ## Major Relationships
 - the app consumes Linux runtime information and renders the UI